Chapter 3: Communication

 Link your work to someone else's to surface collaboration opportunities.

-last month — mind if I reference your code?"
+exports last month.
+Mind if I reference your code?"

 The "Offer" Move